 About the Program

-The 2017 ROSE Program application is now open!
+The 2017 ROSE Program application is now closed!

 The ROSE program is part internship, part early acceptance to medical school, and part mentorship program.